Natural History Museum

 Virtual Tours and Experiments

 Each Wednesday, the Museum holds virtual tours and experiments on its Facebook page.
-In case you may have missed them or want to watch them again, you can now access them on this page, too.
+In case you may have missed them or want to watch them again, you can now access them on the Virtual Tours and Experiments page.